catscarlet/hello_git/README.md

 # hello_git
-Only for git and github study .
+Only for programming and git study .
 May GIT be with you.

-No use for